gamkedo-la/bundle-30-lang/miscellaneous/readMe.txt

 Step 3: Add a click check for the cell of your game in handleGameCellClicks().
 This works kind of like a collision check.
-This is where we trigger off the title screen boolean, trigger on your games boolean, reset the frame rate if desired, trigger on playerIsPlayingAnyGame (another check for the emulator), set the first correct letter choice, reset letter spawning if appropriate.
+This is where we trigger off the title screen boolean, trigger on your games boolean, reset the frame rate if desired, trigger on fullGameStateMachine.playingAGameState (another check for the emulator), set the first correct letter choice, reset letter spawning if appropriate.

 Step 4: Copy/paste your game background draw function code into your game specific file.
 Label it drawYourGamesBackground().